JunderscoreB/whisperclock/README.md

-# WhisperClock for Pebble
+# WhisperClock for PebbleOS

-**WhisperClock** is a highly customizable, natural-sounding speaking clock app for Pebble smartwatches.
+**WhisperClock** is a highly customizable, natural-sounding speaking clock app for Pebble smartwatches that have speakers (currently: Pebble Time 2).

 ## 🎯 Purpose
 Traditional smartwatch speaking clocks rely on robotic, highly synthesized Text-to-Speech (TTS) engines.
 WhisperClock takes a radically different approach by using a custom **"Stitched Audio"** engine.